Sponsored

 ▶︎ Find Important Information & Restrictions on the Official Site

-Same-Day Luggage Day Is Especially Convenient For…
+Same-Day Luggage Delivery Is Especially Convenient For…

 The Same-Day Delivery Service is a convenient option for anyone traveling through Haneda Airport.
 However, we think it will be especially helpful for a few kinds of travelers in particular.
 If you’re traveling for business, for example, the service makes it easy to go straight to meetings from the airport without the hassle of a bulky suitcase.
 For busy travelers planning to spend a weekend or just a couple of days in Tokyo as part of a larger trip, handing over large luggage right at the airport leaves much more time for enjoying the city!
 And serious shoppers or heavy packers with huge, hefty suitcases can avoid the trouble of dragging their bags through the city all the way to the hotel.
 Without luggage to worry about, there’s more freedom to enjoy an amazing trip to Tokyo!